bodrick/awesome/TOPICS.md

 *   [hagezi/dns-blocklists](https://github.com/hagezi/dns-blocklists) - DNS-Blocklists: For a better internet - keep the internet clean!
 *   [StevenBlack/hosts](https://github.com/StevenBlack/hosts) - 🔒 Consolidating and extending hosts files from several well-curated sources.
 Optionally pick extensions for porn, social media, and other categories.

+## metrics

+*   [hagezi/dns-blocklists](https://github.com/hagezi/dns-blocklists) - DNS-Blocklists: For a better internet - keep the internet clean!
+*   [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
+*   [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source APM.
+It helps developers monitor their applications & troubleshoot problems, an open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open source Application Performance Monitoring (APM) & Observability tool
+*   [apache/skywalking](https://github.com/apache/skywalking) - APM, Application Performance Monitoring System
+*   [Zizzamia/perfume.js](https://github.com/Zizzamia/perfume.js) - Web performance library for measuring all performance vitals metrics
+*   [open-telemetry/opentelemetry-dotnet](https://github.com/open-telemetry/opentelemetry-dotnet) - The OpenTelemetry .NET Client
+*   [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
+Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
+*   [sitespeedio/sitespeed.io](https://github.com/sitespeedio/sitespeed.io) - Sitespeed.io is an open source tool that helps you monitor, analyze and optimize your website speed and performance, based on performance best practices advices from the coach and collecting browser metrics using the Navigation Timing API, User Timings and Visual Metrics (FirstVisualChange, SpeedIndex & LastVisualChange).

 ## phishing

 *   [hagezi/dns-blocklists](https://github.com/hagezi/dns-blocklists) - DNS-Blocklists: For a better internet - keep the internet clean!